icon-project/t-bears/README.md

-### etc
+### T-Bears other CLIs

-cli which is related to ICX, transaction, block.
+CLI which is related to ICX, transaction, block.

 #### tbears transfer